top of page

 unlearning

-to make an effort to forget your usual way of doing something
+to make an effort to forget your usual way of doing something,

-The starting point for our journey is unlearning privileges.
 This means moving away from:

 • seeing our often taken-for-granted comforts (privileges) as rewards for our ancestors’ or our hard work